At APEC, TSMC founder attacks efforts to 'on-shore' chip supply chains

-TAIPEI, July 16 (Reuters) - The founder of chip giant TSMC (2330.TW) appeared to take a dig at both the United States and China on Friday over their efforts to become self-sufficient at making semiconductors, saying this would drive up costs and limit technological advances.
+TAIPEI (Reuters) - The founder of chip giant TSMC appeared to take a dig at both the United States and China on Friday over their efforts to become self-sufficient at making semiconductors, saying this would drive up costs and limit technological advances.

 China and the United States, propelled by their trade war and their own security concerns, have been trying to make more of the chips that run everything from smartphones and fridges to missiles, and power the global economy.